Chase-42/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+  A session is used to store authentication data across requests.
+They are useful because they allow users to not need to repeatedly enter their credentials.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.
+      Bcrypt first adds "salt" which is a random bit of data to the password and then bcrypt hashes the password over and over again.
+You can set the amount of times that bcrypt will hash the password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+  Because you can control the "cost factor" or "iterations" of hashing done to a password.
+The cost factor will be raised to the power of 2, which means that increasing the cost factor by just 1 will double the computing time.
+10 - 12 times will make it take way too long for a hacker to reasonably spend on it.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+  1. Header
+  2. Payload
+  3. Signature

 ## Minimum Viable Product